retro16/acsi2stm/doc/gemdrive.md

 ### How does that work ?

-The `hd0_gemdrive.img` image file is a simple FAT16 filesystem with no partition table, just like a floppy image in the `*.ST` format.
-EmuTOS can read ACSI hard drives that are formatted like this.
+The `acsi2stm-xxxx-hd0.img` image file is a simple FAT16 filesystem with no partition table, just like a floppy.
+EmuTOS can read ACSI hard drives that are formatted like this, ICD Pro seems to handle these correctly too.

 At boot, EmuTOS mounts that image as C: and runs the GemDrive driver from its `AUTO` folder.

-**Warning:** The `hd0_gemdrive.img` image must **not** be bootable by the Atari in order to avoid loading extra drivers before starting EmuTOS.

-### Creating a boot image with a different size

-The simplest way to create boot images is to use mtools.
-Look at how `build_gemdrive_img.sh` works, it's a very small self-documented script.

-You could also create a boot image from Atari using hard disk tools.
-The image can be partitioned, everything will work correctly as long as EmuTOS can mount a
-C: drive at boot.

-Once the image is created and working in EmuTOS, just copy `GEMDRIVE.PRG` to its `AUTO` folder and rename it `GEMDRIVE.PRG`.
+**Warning:** For maximum stability, the boot image must be under 32MB to keep sectors of 512 bytes.
+The release package provides a 8MB image, which is more than enough for most needs in terms of `AUTO` programs and accessories.